pytorch/pytorch_sphinx_theme/docs/demo/demo.rst

 ..
 WARNING:: Strong prose may provoke extreme mental exertion.
    Reader discretion is strongly advised.

+..
+Deprecated:: This is a deprecation.
+   Please use other method instead.

 .. admonition:: And, by the way...

    You can make up your own admonition too.